 Strands Sixth Form Centre is a Post-16 provision for students aged 16 to 19.
 It is based in the grounds of Sidestrand Hall School which is a local authority state school for children with a range of complex needs.
 Students have statements of special educational needs.
 Their needs include moderate learning difficulties, behavioural, emotional and social difficulties, autistic spectrum disorder and speech, language and communication difficulties.

 Strands Sixth Form Centre has a strong, dedicated team of experienced and qualified staff who are able to meet the complex and diverse needs of the students .
 There is a high level of pastoral care, independence and life skills instruction which support and enhance the accredited courses which are set-up for the students in Strands Sixth Form Centre.

-The school was awarded a grant to build a 40-place post-16 provision, which is currently in the planning phase, so a very small sixth form opened in September 2014 based in temporary accommodation in the main school building.
+The school was awarded a grant to build a 40-place post-16 provision, which opened in 2017.
 Students can access all of the facilities within the school and they also access local community amenities such as a gym, swimming and leisure pool, a farm and the school’s charity shop in Cromer.

 Pupils already attending Sidestrand Hall School in Year 11 are automatically considered for commencement and progression through to Strands Sixth Form Centre and the SKILLS course offer.

 Pupils that are not attending Sidestrand Hall School in their final year of KS4 are admitted to school via the Local Authority’s policy for the admission of pupils to special schools, and therefore via their EHCP Coordinator.

 Parents and carers are requested to provide and support students with the following items of clothing and equipment :

 - Smart casual clothes for college

 - Warm clothing for colder weather as necessary